 Week 3: Massage-- Have your pet lie on his/her good side.
-Superficial skin massage around the thigh and knee involves using your fingers loosely on the surface of the skin, applying enough pressure to move the skin relative to the underlying tissues.
-Muscle massage of the thigh involves deeper kneading and pushing of the muscles.
-Perform both types of massage for 10-15 minutes twice daily.
+Perform both superficial skin massage and deeper muscle massage.
+Skin massage around the forearm involves using your fingers loosely on the surface of the skin, applying enough pressure to move the skin relative to the underlying tissues.
+Muscle massage of the forearm and upper limb involves deeper kneading and pushing of the muscles.
+Perform massage for 10-15 minutes twice daily.
 Continue 4 weeks.